 - Phone Included Features: As before the more the merrier, for as long doesn’t drive the monthly cost up…

 - Number Portability: Essential, it’s included in the package deal or is it extra?
-Better if is included.
+Better if it is included.

-- Monthly Rate: Another Essential, when all is set an done it has to meet a set budget, whatever you have set, for example, say $10 per month for home phone… or $25 for a business line
+- Monthly Rate: Another Essential, when all is set and done it has to meet a set budget, whatever you have set, for example, say $10 per month for home phone… or $25 for a business line

 - Long Distance Calls Included: This is a standard nowadays, nonetheless check what is included.
 We @gonevoip.ca like the packages that include Canada/US-wide calling as their standard plans.

-- System Availability Record: You’ll get the sense of this by looking at Customers Reviews, and BBB complaints against a provider.
+- System Availability Record: You’ll get a sense of this by looking at Customers Reviews, and BBB complaints against a provider.
 As we said before outages always happen at one point or another but how the provider prepares and learns from them makes the difference.

 - Customer Care Access: We may have grown used to miss-treatment by the big telecom companies but as consumers, we need to look for better choices.
 How can you access the providers’ support?
 Do they cater to only technical gurus or to the average Canadian?
 Is it only by phone?
 Is there an address?
 Do they have online chat?
 We have found that typically those providers that offer online chat, email, and phone support, not strangely, have the happiest customers.